In our minds, technology and innovation are interconnected.

 We’re simply entering a phase where the rough edges are being smoothed and honed.

-Hold tight, have patience, and take a comprehensive approach to upgrading your systems that minimizes the effects of business disruption and reduced productivity.
+Hold tight, have patience, and take a comprehensive approach to upgrade your systems that minimize the effects of business disruption and reduced productivity.

 Lisa Michaels is a freelance writer, editor, and striving content marketing consultant from Portland.
 Being self-employed, she does her best to stay on top of the current trends in business and tech.
 Feel free to connect with her on Twitter @LisaBMichaels.